SS-YYC/Moxi/README.md

 <img width="512" height="512" alt="MoxiLogo" src="https://github.com/user-attachments/assets/bafad4ee-7787-431a-90fc-c035537c36b6" />

-A lightweight mod manager for PC games.
+A lightweight mod manager for PC games, currently on Steam games are supported.
 No accounts, no ads, no bloat.
 Just install mods and play.

 Moxi detects your Steam games automatically, pulls mods from a curated index, handles dependencies, and installs everything in the right place.
 If a game needs a mod loader like BepInEx, Moxi installs that too.